 By Dr. Rex Sokolies

-What a moment it was to see the new Allen digital organ arrive at Henderson Highway on 21 March 2005!
+What a moment it was to see the new Allen digital organ arrive at Henderson Highway!
 The old organ and speakers were carefully removed and the new instrument and its four new speaker cabinets were installed.
 It was realized after the fact that the new organ went in on the 320th birthday of Johann Sebastian Bach (born 1685), arguably the greatest and most important composer of church organ music and a major contributor to church music in general.

 The new organ includes an Allen Expander™ module with additional voices: 94 classic organ sound samples, 128 general MIDI sounds, 21 orchestral instrument samples.
 These additional sounds are playable from the organ using MIDI technology.

 It has been exciting to see how the church membership has embraced this project.
 Thanks to all for their donations and special thanks to our children who collected the Lambs' Offering each week.

 May God be glorified in our music!